kontainapp/km/docs/aws_regression.md

 ## Notes

 Regression test in aws is part of kontainapp.km-kkm test.
 After the regression test with kkm on azure is complete, aws kkm test is triggered from templates/kkm.yaml.

-amazon access key id, secret access key as well as instace password are saved in azure pipeline as secret variables.
+amazon access key id, secret access key as well as instance password are saved in azure pipeline as secret variables.

 There are 3 components to this test

 1. templates/kkm.yaml - This copies the secret variables to env before running cloud/aws/kkm-regression.bash
 2. cloud/aws/kkm-regression.bash - This script does instance management.
 This script provisions a new aws ec2 instance and copies cloud/aws/kkm-test.bash to the newly creates instance and run the test.
-Upon successfull completion of test instance is terminated, otherwise the instance is shutdown. we can restart the instance to debug the problem.
+Upon successful completion of test instance is terminated, otherwise the instance is shutdown. we can restart the instance to debug the problem.
 Instance ID is logged as part of azure pipeline logs.
 3. cloud/aws/kkm-test.bash - This script checkout source code, builds and runs the test.
 Each step logs the output to a separate file in /home/fedora/src/log directory.